jundellagbo/optimize-youtube-video/README.md

 * Can access youtube thumbnail as variable | available to all thumbnail resolutions
 * Full control output for youtube videos and their thumbnails
 * Auto-resize thumbnail in mobile from iframe attribute or global settings
-* Using inline and minimal css and javascript to prevent render-blocking
+* Using inline and minimal css and javascript
 * Minified outputs

 ## Installation